 How to get iodine

 It’s best to get your iodine from food — and it’s not too difficult.
-Seafood, seaweed and sea vegetables are all great sources of iodine, even in small amounts.
+Seafood, seaweed, and sea vegetables are all great sources of iodine, even in small amounts.
 If foods from the sea are not your thing, you can supplement with a nascent iodine supplement.
 If your experience side-effects, back your dosage down and carefully monitor your dosage.
 Consult with an iodine-literate healthcare practitioner about the amount that is right for you.

 5. Selenium Deficiency

 Selenium (Se) is another one of those under-recognized micronutrients.
-Selenium is a trace mineral that contributes to reproductive health, thyroid health, and helps reduce DNA damage due to its antioxidant nature in certain forms.
-Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take this essential micronutrients in supplement form when your diet falls short.
+Selenium is a trace mineral that contributes to reproductive health, thyroid health and helps reduce DNA damage due to its antioxidant nature in certain forms.
+Nuts, seeds, beans, and some vegetables are rich in selenium, but you can also take these essential micronutrients in supplement form when your diet falls short.
 Few people think about it, but everybody should make sure they are getting enough selenium.

 Why you need selenium

 It’s important to note that selenium also plays an important role in cancer prevention.
-One of the reasons people get cancer is because of excessive free radical production.
+One of the reasons people get cancer is excessive free radical production.
 By reducing free radicals, selenium helps reduce your risk of cancer.